wazuh/wazuh-documentation/source/user-manual/kibana-app/features/settings.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh Kibana plugin gives you a quick view of your cluster, agents and alerts.
+  :description: The Wazuh Kibana plugin gives you a quick view of your agents, alerts, and cluster.
 Learn more about the Settings page in this section.
-This page allows you to configure and customize your Wazuh app experience.

 .. _kibana_settings: